BaeHenryS/ComplexityNet/README.md

 ## Repository Structure
 The dataset folder includes the Jupyter Notebooks that create the dataset for all of `Code Llama`, `GPT-3.5`, and `GPT-4`.
 Different versions of the dataset we generated can be found there too.

-The fine-tuning folders contain the Jupyter Notebooks used to fine-tune the complexity model.
+The `fine-tuning` folder contains the Jupyter Notebooks used to fine-tune the complexity model.
+The `dataset_prep_completion.ipynb` notebook creates a dataset compatible with the OpenAI API fine-tuning format for completion models from the previous format.
+The `dataset_prep_chat.ipynb` notebook does the same thing for chat models.
+The `fine_tuning_completion.ipynb` notebook uses the dataset created by the previous files to fine-tune a completion model using the OpenAI API.
+The `fine_tuning_chat.ipynb` notebook does the same thing for a chat model.
 There's one version for fine-tuning completion models, like `Davinice-002` and another for fine-tuning chat-based models like `GPT-3.5`